-- The Report Layout view shows the Report Template Editor for Intelligent Reporting. - The Review view is visible. - In the Sequence Parameters dialog, you can choose between Classic and Intelligent Reporting. - In the Specify Report dialog, you can choose between Classic and Intelligent Reporting.
+- The Report Layout view shows the Report Template Editor for Intelligent Reporting.
+Instead of classic report templates, you can now edit report templates for Intelligent Reporting in this view. - The Review view is visible. - In the Sequence Parameters and Specify Report dialogs, you can choose between Classic and Intelligent Reporting.
+You can still use the settings for Classic Reporting and use "classic" report templates that already exist for the instrument.